Skip to main content

 max or min and max values can change the range.

-It's possible to create a new function using Jython to be used by formula.
+It's possible to create a new function using Jython to be used by a formula.
 The code below gives an example that you can use as a template.
 A new function is added by creating a new class that extends the class Function and implements these methods:

 |getModule||The name of the module that the function belongs to|